The Fort Langley Historic Half Marathon is a 21K running race around Fort Langley in February. The event also includes a 10K, a 5K and a Kids Run.

 Fort Langley Half Marathon

 The Fort Langley Half is one of a number of running events hosted by Vancouver’s Try Events.
-Other races in the series are the Chilly Chase, Hot Chocolate Run, Shamrock’n Race, Rubber Ducky Race, Boundary Bay Marathon and Vancouver Historic Half.
+Other races in the series are the Chilly Chase, Vancouver Chocolate Run, Shamrock’n Race, Rubber Ducky Race, Boundary Bay Marathon and Vancouver Historic Half.

-Ft.
-Langley Course Route
+Fort Langley Course Route

 Fort Langley Registration